New explicit construction of fold maps on general 7-dimensional closed and simply-connected spin manifolds: Construction of new family of fold maps on -dimensional closed, simply-connected and spin manifolds of a new class.

-Hereafter, $M$ denotes a closed and connected manifold of dimension $m$, $n<m$ is a positive integer and $f:M \rightarrow {\mathbb{R}}^n$ denotes a smooth map unless otherwise stated.
-For a topological space $X$ such as a manifold, which is regarded as a polyhedron in a canonical way, and a general polyhedron, let $c$ be a homology class.
-The class $c$ is {\it represented} by a closed and compact submanifold $Y$ with no boundary, if for a homology class ${\nu}_Y$ of degree $\dim Y$ canonically obtained from $Y$, $i_{\ast}({\nu}_Y)=c$ where $i:Y \rightarrow X$ denotes the inclusion: in other words ${\nu}_Y$ is the {\it fundamental class} if $Y$ is connected, orientable and oriented and characterized as the generator of the homology group of degree $\dim Y$ respecting the orientation.
+Hereafter, $M$ denotes a closed and connected manifold of dimension $m$, let $n<m$ be a positive integer and let $f:M \rightarrow {\mathbb{R}}^n$ denote a smooth map unless otherwise stated.
+For a topological space $X$, which is regarded as a polyhedron in a canonical way, let $c$ be a homology class: a smooth manifold $X$ satisfies this.
+The class $c$ is {\it represented} by a closed, compact and PL submanifold $i(Y)$ with no boundary, if for a homology class ${\nu}_Y$ of degree $\dim Y$ canonically obtained from $Y$, $i_{\ast}({\nu}_Y)=c$ where $i:Y \rightarrow X$ denotes the inclusion: in other words ${\nu}_Y$ is the {\it fundamental class} if $Y$ is connected, orientable and oriented and also the generator of the homology group of degree $\dim Y$ respecting the orientation.

+The following special generic maps play important roles.
+Hereafter, a {\it linear} bundle means a smooth bundle whose fiber is a unit sphere or disc and whose structure group acts linearly in a standard way on the fiber.